-- b) Liquid assets do not include: - (1) Closely held non-marketable stocks or bonds; - (2) Individual retirement accounts (IRAs), 401(k), 403(b), 529 accounts, Keoghs, or other established retirement accounts subject to withdrawal restrictions or penalties; Health Savings Accounts; taxadvantaged Educational Savings Accounts; and other similar assets; - (3) Equity in real estate or other fixed assets; or - (4) Assets pledged as security on debt obtained over 6 months prior to the loan application.
+- b) Liquid assets do not include: - (1) Closely held non-marketable stocks or bonds; - (2) Individual retirement accounts (IRAs), 401(k), 403(b), 529 accounts, Keoghs, or other established retirement accounts subject to withdrawal restrictions or penalties; Health Savings Accounts; Educational Savings; and other similar assets; - (3) Equity in real estate or other fixed assets; or - (4) Assets pledged as security on debt obtained over 6 months prior to the loan application.
 The dollar value of the pledged liquid assets that exceeds the amount of the debt being secured is considered a liquid asset. - 10.
 Utilization of Personal Resources Rule (13 CFR 120.102) - a) The CDC must determine the overall dollar value of the allowable exemption, which is defined as the amount of personal resources that do not have to be injected into the business.
 The allowable exemption is determined on the basis of the "total financing package."
-The total financing package includes the SBA loan, together with any other loans, equity injection, or business funds used or arranged for at the same general time for the same project as the SBA loan. - b) If the total financing package:

-- (1) Is \$250,000 or less, the exemption is two times the total financing package or \$100,000, whichever is greater; - (2) Is from \$250,001 up to and including \$500,000, the exemption is one and one-half times the total financing package or \$500,000, whichever is greater; or - (3) Exceeds \$500,000, the exemption is one times the total financing package or \$750,000, whichever is greater; - c) Once the exemption is determined, it is subtracted from the liquid assets.
+The total financing package includes the SBA loan, together with any other loans, equity injection, or business funds used or arranged for at the same general time for the same project as the SBA loan. - b) If the total financing package: - (1) Is \$250,000 or less, the exemption is two times the total financing package or \$100,000, whichever is greater; - (2) Is from \$250,001 up to and including \$500,000, the exemption is one and one-half times the total financing package or \$500,000, whichever is greater; or - (3) Exceeds \$500,000, the exemption is one times the total financing package or \$750,000, whichever is greater; - c) Once the exemption is determined, it is subtracted from the liquid assets.
 If the result is positive, that amount must be injected into the project. - d) Liquid assets required to be injected into the business under the utilization of personal resources rule can not be pledged as an alternative to injection. - e) SBA or the CDC may require additional capitalization beyond that required by the utilization of personal resources rule. - 11.
-Determining the Amount of the Allowable Exemption
+Determining the Amount of the Allowable Exemption a) Carefully review the personal financial statements required from the owners of 20% or more of the equity of the business (including the resources of spouse and dependent children);